nashville-software-school/ShootingDice/README.md

 ### The Setup

-1. Clone this repo.
+1. use this template to create your own repo
-1. Create a new repo under your github account.
-1. Change the remote origin of the local repo to your new github repo.
+1. clone your repo locally

 ### The Task